NuevoFoundation/workshops/content/english/sql_workshop/activity11/_index.md

 {{%notice tip%}}
 Hint: The command follows closely to the example above.

-BONUS: Combine the `COUNT()` and `GROUP BY` commands to show the number of cities that like each food
+BONUS: Combine the `COUNT()` and `GROUP BY` commands to show the number of cities that like each food.
+(Review activity 3 and activity 4 for help)

 {{%/notice%}}